-Effective May 1, 2024, Dr. Dube resigned as Chief Operating Officer of the Company and ceased to be a director of the Company as of September 26, 2024.
+Effective May 1, 2024, Dr. Dube resigned as Chief Operating Officer of the Company.

-On May 3, 2024, Brian Bosse resigned as a director of the Company and was appointed to the Company's advisory board.
+On May 3, 2024, Brian Bosse resigned as director of the Company and was appointed to the Company's advisory board.
 The Company granted Mr. Bosse stock options to purchase 40,000 common shares of the Company at a price of \$1.42 per common share for a term of three years.